-Starting from August 2021, I work as a research assistant at Prof. Sven Koenig’s IDM lab at USC.
+Since August 2021, I have worked as a research assistant in Prof. Sven Koenig’s IDM Lab at USC.

 Research interests

-My research interest lies in developing fundamental algorithms that enable large teams of autonomous agents to act intelligently and safely in dynamic environments.
-My prior research mainly focus on Multi-Agent Path Finding (MAPF), particularly developing generalizable techniques to identify and reason about symmetries, targeted at several MAPF variants (Large Agent MAPF and k-robust).
+My research focuses on fundamental algorithms that help large teams of autonomous agents behave intelligently and safely in dynamic environments.
+My prior work centered on Multi-Agent Path Finding (MAPF), especially generalizable techniques to identify and break symmetries across MAPF variants (large-agent MAPF and k-robust MAPF).

 General MAPF